NFTX v2 introduces a new vault creation interface that allows you to easily create a public vault for any NFT or a specific subset of IDs for an NFT.

 Enable Target Redeems — Users will be able to choose the NFTs they are redeem from the vault for an additional fee which you can set within the Fees section.

 Fees can now be set on the individual vaults which will then be distributed to the liqudity providers staking their LP.
-By default all new vaults are set with 5% Mint Fee (meaning you receive 0.95 tokens for each NFT minted), 0% Redeem Fee (so 1 token always can redeem 1 random NFT from the vault), and a 5% Targeted Redeem Fee (1.05 tokens are needed to choose the NFT you want from the vault).
+By default all new vaults are set with 10% Mint Fee (meaning you receive 0.95 tokens for each NFT minted), 4% Random Redeem Fee (so 1.06 tokens can redeem 1 random NFT from the vault), and a 6% Targeted Redeem Fee (1.06 tokens are needed to choose the NFT you want from the vault).

 When you first create the vault, and before you finalise the vault, you can set the mint fees to 0% to encourage the initial seeding of the vault.
-Once seeded, ensure that you change the fee back to 5% before finanlising the vault or no fees will be generated on minting NFTs.
+When seeding the vault with liquidity and inventory staking you bypass the mint fees, so you no longer need to reduce the fees to get the vault seeded.

 A vault's eligibility list is an allow list or range of NFT IDs that can be minted to this vault.